Warren1001/MrLlamaSCStreamInfo/D2R_Walk_Info.md

 ## What is the IP?

-The IP will never be announced.
+Unless Llama has put the IP on stream, the IP will never be announced.
 You do not need to know the IP if you are looking for SOJs sold.
 Not sharing the IP gives everyone in chat a fair chance to randomly get in.
 Please do not ask for the IP or accuse Llama of being a scammer because he did not give you the IP for free.

 ## How Diablo Clone Works